Make the most of your money

 Fowler Drew integrates Chartered Financial Planning with institutional investment techniques to deliver fully-bespoke, holistic, wealth management at lower cost than our competitors

-Fowler Drew is unique in applying to private wealth management the institutional techniques of Asset/Liability Modelling to customise goal-based portfolios with defined outcomes.
+Fowler Drew is unique in applying to private wealth management the institutional techniques of Asset/Liability Modelling to customise goal-based portfolios with client-defined and client-controlled outcomes

 What these techniques support is the complete integration of a plan and a portfolio.
-In conventional wealth management there is no proof of connection between someone’s financial plan and the investment portfolio they end up with.
-At Fowler Drew that link is formed by interaction with the same mathematical modelling for both.
-When we jointly plan with a client the best possible balance of resources, risk and outcomes for their goal, we are sharing the outputs from simulations of a particular dynamic portfolio approach.
+In conventional wealth management there is no proof of connection, initially and continuously, between someone’s financial plan and the investment portfolio.
+At Fowler Drew that link is formed by continuous interaction with the same mathematical modelling for both.
+When we jointly plan, and replan, with a client the best possible balance of resources, risk and outcomes for their goal, we are sharing the outputs from simulations of a particular dynamic portfolio approach.
 Clients see the link.
-They made it themselves when doing the planning.
+They make it themselves when doing the planning.

 Visualise the future